Herbert-0820/FinalProject/README.md

 Team members present a fully integrated database.

--	Running a PostgreSQL database in AWS
+-	Switched to GCP PostgreSQL database for a much faster database than AWS

 ✓ Database stores static data for use during the project